 UK accounting practices are facing a sharply increased compliance workload:

-• MTD for Income Tax (MTD ITSA) becomes mandatory from 6 April 2026 for individuals with income over £50k.
+- MTD for Income Tax (MTD ITSA) is now in rollout from 6 April 2026 for individuals with income over £50,000.

 With workloads rising and talent costs under pressure, outsourcing is fast becoming a scalability strategy, not just a cost exercise.